acidanthera/BrcmPatchRAM/README.md

 ###BrcmPatchRAM

+__Note if you have an Apple MacBook/iMac/Mac Pro etc, follow the [Mac instructions](https://github.com/robvanoostenrijk/BrcmPatchRAM/blob/master/README-Mac.md)__

 Most Broadcom USB Bluetooth devices make use of a system called RAMUSB.

 RAMUSB allows the firmware for the device to be updated on-the-fly, however any updates previously applied are lost when shutting down the machine.